Cwalsh888/ccjs-app/README.md

 - [ ] Can load the Historical data page from the start date in the URL.

-- [ ] Animate between pages with framer-motion.
+- [ ] Can get to next page by swiping right on phone.

 - [ ] Create a dark mode version of website.

-- [ ] Parse the data more to get Fun Facts Data.
+- [ ] Parse the data more to get Fun Facts.

 ## Tech Debt